 So it is best to complete your enrolment as soon as you are invited, but here are the final deadlines:

-You must ensure you have completed the following by the enrolment deadline:
+You must ensure you have completed the following by the enrolment deadline, this means:

-- You have submitted your enrolment and made accurate module choices
+- submitting your enrolment and made accurate module choices

-- You have made the required payment – the payment must have cleared and be received by the deadline detailed above
+- making the required payment - the payment must have cleared with the University of Derby and be received by the deadline detailed above

 Please note that if you are applying for RPL, this can take up to 2 months and so if you do not have an existing RPL application before you commence enrolment, then you may need to defer to the next intake.
 Read more about the RPL process and associated deadlines.